Teshekpuk Lake: Etymology

-Location, geography
+Geography

-Teshekpuk Lake is a 22 mi wide lake on the on the Alaska North Slope within the National Petroleum Reserve-Alaska.
+Teshekpuk Lake is a 22 mi wide lake on the Alaska North Slope within the National Petroleum Reserve-Alaska.
 It is South of Pitt Point, 12 mi east of Harrison Bay, 80 mi east of Point Barrow.

-Teshekpuk Lake is the largest lake in Arctic Alaska, the largest thermokarst lake in the world.
+Teshekpuk Lake is the largest lake in Arctic Alaska, and the largest thermokarst lake in the world.

 Environment

 The Teshekpuk Lake region is considered one of the most productive, diverse, and sensitive wetland ecosystems in the entire Arctic, habitat to a variety of arctic wildlife, including the resident Teshekpuk Lake caribou herd (64,000 animals), large numbers of shorebirds and migratory waterfowl and several freshwater and anadromous fish species.
 Fish species include broad whitefish (Coregonus nasus), Arctic grayling (Thymallus arcticus), Burbot (Lota lota), Arctic cisco (Coregonus autumnalis), lake trout (Salvelinus namaycush), Dolly Varden (Salvelinus malma), Chinook salmon (Oncorhynchus tshawytscha) and chum salmon (Oncorhynchus keta).

 The lake is part of the East Asian–Australasian Flyway site network.
 While the lake covers just 18 percent of the National Petroleum Reserve-Alaska, it hosts more than 40 percent of all aquatic birds visiting the Alaska North Slope.

 In 1963, the Teshekpuk Lake research station was established.
 In 2007, the observatory was reestablished with research projects funded by National Science Foundation, U.S. Geological Survey, Bureau of Land Management, European Space Agency, and European Union.
 It studies impacts of climate change on the arctic environment, permafrost dynamics and thermokarst, lake ice systems, coastal and lake shoreline erosion, aquatic and terrestrial ecology, near-surface geophysics, and paleoecological studies.

 In July 2007, a study reported that the disappearance of sea ice near Teshekpuk Lake has been causing rapid erosion in the marshy, wildlife-rich area.
 In some places, the sea has pushed in half a mile and salt water has contaminated freshwater lakes.
 Migratory birds, caribou and other wildlife populations have lost habitat, and the sparse human infrastructure along the coastline has been damaged.
 According to Stan Senner, executive director of Audubon Alaska, "The area (Teshekpuk Lake) is one of the most important areas in the entire Arctic, and I don't just mean in Arctic Alaska...It is simply the most important goose-molting area in the Arctic."